 With only weeks until their wedding, Suzanne and Ian approached me to shoot their autumn wedding at Sefton Park Palm House as their booked photographer (who I happened to know) had been involved in a bad road accident.
 Of course, we were very happy to step up to the challenge and help realise their dream.

-It’s a bride and groom’s worst nightmare, if one of their suppliers drops out, but how you cover yourself for this eventuality?
-Make sure your photographer. especially if they work alone, that they an emergency back up photographer that they know and trust, and is of the same experience, who has worked at your venue and produces work of the same style.
+Moreover, it’s a bride and groom’s worst nightmare, if one of their suppliers drops out, but how you cover yourself for this eventuality?
+Make sure your photographer, especially if they work alone, have an emergency back up shooter that they know and trust, is of the same experience, who has worked at your venue and produces work of the same style.
 Also, consider taking out wedding insurance in case you need to claim any money back.

 We’ve been a recommended wedding supplier at the Sefton Park Palm House since 2007, shooting so many amazing stories there.
-Our first meeting with Suzanne and Ian was only a few days before the wedding, we knew exactly how to get the shots they wanted for their laid-back autumn wedding: one of best things about using a recommended supplier.
+Our first meeting with Suzanne and Ian was only a few days before the wedding, but we knew exactly how to get the shots they wanted for their laid-back autumn wedding: one of best things about using a recommended supplier.
 The couple wanted very relaxed natural photos of the whole day, with some creative shots alone together in Sefton Park.

 The morning preparations